-- Required Canadian Language Benchmark (CLB) of a minimum of 7 in each of the 4 language skills (speaking, listening, reading, and writing) and not an average of 7; OR - Required IELTS Academic: minimum overall score of 6.0, with no section score below 5.5 OR - Required TOEFL iBT: minimum overall score of 71 OR - Required CELPIP General: minimum overall score of 7.0, with no section score below 6.0 OR - By completing high school in Canada.
+- Required Canadian Language Benchmark (CLB) of a minimum of 7 in each of the 4 language skills (speaking, listening, reading, and writing) and not an average of 7; OR - Required IELTS Academic: minimum overall score of 6.0, with no section score below 5.5 OR - Required TOEFL iBT: minimum overall score of 71 OR - Required Duolingo minimum overall score of 95 OR - Required PTE(academic) minimum overall score of 50 OR - Required CELPIP General: minimum overall score of 7.0, with no section score below 6.0 OR - By completing high school in Canada.
 Studies must have been in English at an approved Canadian high school (grades 9, 10, 11, 12) with at least three consecutive years of full-time academic study; OR - By completing a recognized post-secondary degree or diploma program in Canada.
 The program must have involved at least two full years of full-time, consecutive academic study in English.

-See page 15 for other ways to meet the English Language Proficiency requirement.
+See page 16 for other ways to meet the English Language Proficiency requirement.